-THE PROTECTION OF CHILDREN AND VULNERABLE ADULTS at RISK within the Benefice
+THE PROTECTION OF CHILDREN AND ADULTS at RISK within the Benefice

 It is the responsibility of the Parochial Church Councils and those to whom they delegate responsibility, to protect children (under 18 years of age) and adults at risk from physical, emotional, domestic, spiritual and sexual abuse.